 Learn about 7 easy to grow shade loving perennials, a little out of the norm that you will definitely want to add to this year's wish list for the garden.

 This is great for our electric bill in the summer, but not so great for someone who wants to grow sun-loving flowers and vegetables.
 That being said I have found many great plants that work well in the shade.
 Here are seven shade loving perennials that are not the run-of-the-mill plants, which just might work for your shady areas.

 Pulmonaria aka Lungwort

 Lungwort is a perennial that comes up early in the spring.
 I love the bright flowers.
 Many varieties have spotted leaves for great visual interest.
-Check out my article on lungwort from last year to learn more about its name and habits.
+Check out my article on lungwort to learn more about its name and habits.

 I have this beauty in two spots.
-The first one is located is heavy shade, under a dogwood tree, next to a pine.
+The first one is located in heavy shade, under a dogwood tree, next to a pine.
 The other is close to our foundation in the back of the house.
-They both perform well, and last throughout the season with dainty flowers in the spring.
+They both perform well and last throughout the season with dainty flowers in the spring.
 This is a variegated one and there are other varieties, smaller varieties, and some with more white.
 Also, some, 'Ruby Slippers' have beautiful dark red stems.